 By Jon Crowley

 Although 2020 will mark the 14th year for King of the Hammers, UTVs did not participate in the rock and desert race until 2009.
 A lot has changed in the last twelve years and I have been at every race.
-Five times as driver of record, four as co-dog (twice in a car I built and twice for another owner) and twice as just a media guy (2016 and 2018).
+Five times as driver of record, four as co-dog (twice in a car I built and twice for another owner) and a few as just a media guy (2016, 2018 and 2020).
 Since 2013, I have three podiums (2nd in 2013, 3rd in 2015 and 3rd in 2017) and in 2019 I was co-dog for Mitch Guthrie Jr. and we got 1st place.

 From 2009 through 2012, the UTV race was mostly a 60 mile or less desert run sprinkled with one or two easier rock trails (Sand Hill and Elvis were staples back then).
 Then 2013 was a hallmark year for the UTV race.
 Cole said he wanted a course that warranted the name “King of the Hammers – Toughest one day race on the planet”.
 The race bumped up to over 100 miles and hit up Aftershock, Highway 19/20, JAckhammer, Chocolate Thunder, Upper and Lower Big Johnson and Elvis.
 This course wasn’t just a bit harder, it was 10-times harder.

 At the end of the day, only three out of thirty-five would finish in the allotted 8-hour time limit.
 Cole said it was the perfect race.
 I finished in second place just 16 seconds behind Mitch Guthrie after 8-hours on the course (see 2013 KING OF THE HAMMERS UTV RACE).